Updated July 12, 2018

 2018 Citywide Asphalt Replacement Program

 Attached please find a map that identifies locations where asphalt pavement repair will be completed throughout the 2018 construction season.
 Two-way traffic will generally be maintained during work at these locations by utilizing flag and traffic control as well as temporary lane and shoulder closures.
+The work identified on 11 Mile is substantially complete with the exception of permanent pavement markings that are scheduled in the near future.

 2018 Asphalt Replacement Program